Belgian Air Force: Future

 On 25 October 2018, Belgium officially selected the offer for 34 F-35As to replace the current fleet of around 53 F-16s.
 In the accompanied news conference, government officials stated that the decision to select the F-35 over the Eurofighter Typhoon came down to the price, and later stated that "The offer from the Americans was the best in all our seven valuation criteria".
 The total purchasing price for the aircraft and its support until 2030 totaled €4 billion, €600 million cheaper than the initially budgeted €4.6 billion.
 First deliveries are scheduled to take place in 2023.

 In 2018 the Belgian Government approved the negotiations to acquire two General Atomics MQ-9B SkyGuardian MALE drones which are planned to be operational from 2023, replacing the IAI Hunter drones phased out since early 2021.

 In 2018 two Hercules aircraft were retired.
 In 2019 and 2020 additional aircraft were retired prior to the transition to the Airbus A400M starting in 2020.
-The remaining Hercules will be phased out; two in 2021 and the last aircraft were withdrawn from Operational Service as per December 17.
-2021 after 50 years for service to the Belgian Air Force.
+The remaining three Hercules were phased out in 2021, the last aircraft was withdrawn from Operational Service on 17 December 2021 after 50 years for service to the Belgian Air Force.

 Belgium contributes one Airbus A330 MRTT tanker aircraft as part of the NATO MRTT Squadron based at Eindhoven Air Base, replacing the leased Airbus 321 which was phased out in 2020 and returned to the lessor.

 In June 2020, it was deemed that the NH90 was too expensive and too few in numbers to be operated effectively, plans are now to withdraw the 4 TTH-versions by 2024 and focus solely on the NFH's SAR and naval operations and acquire sensor & armament upgrades for the NFH-90.
-A possible replacement could be the Airbus H145M, up to 15 could be ordered to both replace the NH90-TTH and the remaining Agusta A109BAi's.
+A possible replacement could be the Airbus H145M, up to 15 could be ordered to replace both the NH90-TTH and the remaining Agusta A109BA's.

-In January 2022, Minister of Defence announced that the helicopter fleet will be completely renewed.
-There are plans to buy 15 new light utility helicopters (LUH) and 8 to 10new heavy lift helicopters.
+In January 2022, the Minister of Defence announced that the helicopter fleet will be completely renewed.
+There are plans to buy 15 new light utility helicopters (LUH) and 8 to 10 new heavy lift helicopters.
 The 4 NH90-TTH will be withdrawn and phased out.

+In August 2022 the Belgian Parliament approved the new law on military programming, the STAR-plus plan; the Belgian Air Force will have a new helicopter fleet.
+The remaining 12 Agusta A109BA will be retired and the four green NH90 TTH helicopters will be withdrawn from service.
+(There were 8 in total, only 4 of the NFH version will remain in service) In the plan, the new fleet will look like this: